bugfender/BugfenderSDK-iOS/README.md

 BugFenderSDK for iOS
 ===================

-BugFender is a service that enables devices to log to remote servers.
+Bug Fender is a service that enables devices to log to remote servers.
 The main feature is that developers can control from the server side which devices must log and which devices must not log to the server.

-In this repository you will find the BugFenderSDK to be used in iOS 6.0 or greater.
+In this repository you will find the Bug Fender SDK for iOS 6.0 or greater.

 #Instalation

 ## Cocoa Pods
-The easiest way to install BugFenderSDK for iOS is using CocoaPods.
+The easiest way to install Bug Fender SDK for iOS is using CocoaPods.
 ```
 pod 'BugFenderSDK', :git => 'https://github.com/mobilejazz/BugFenderSDK-iOS.git'
 ```
 The repository is not yet available in CocoaPods main repository as it is still under development.

-## Manual
+## Manual Instalation
 If you prefer to install manually the SDK, you need to download the file `BugFenderSDK.framework` and add the framework to your project.
+That simple.

-# Using the BugFenderSDK
+# Using the Bug Fender SDK

-## Configuring the BugFender
+## Configuring Bug Fender

 First, in the **AppDelegate** method `application:didFinishLaunchingWithOptions:` you need to set the AppKey: